 The typical use case for Selective Content Filtering is on social media platforms such as Facebook, Twitter, Snapchat where the domain or url based filtering would not be practical, but a specific disturbing content may be filtered easily and can be hidden from user visibility.

 Our browser extension provides the only Selective Content Filtering capability in the industry.
-Using our extension, end users will not have to block domains or urls, The online contents that include pornography, violence, hate speech, drug related or gun related contents will be filtered out.
+Using our extension, end users will not have to block domains or urls, The online contents that include pornography, violence, hate speech, drug related or gun related contents will be filtered out, and safe content will still be presented to the user.

-If you want to get more information about Net Filter Pro extension, or give it a try, please visit Chrome Webstore
+If you want to get more information about Net Filter Pro extension, or give it a try, please visit: